algorithm-archivists/algorithm-archive/chapters/matrix_methods/gaussian_elimination/gaussian_elimination.md

 2. You can multiply any row by a non-zero scale value
 3. You can add any row to a multiple of any other row

 That's it.
-Before continuing, I suggest you try to recreate the Row Eschelon matrix we made above.
+Before continuing, I suggest you try to recreate the Row Echelon matrix we made above.
 That is, do the following:

 $$
 \left[